This post is about me failing the JLPT N1.

-Most people who hang out with me these days know that I’ve been really into karaoke these past few months; I’ve gone at least once a week since November.
+Most people who hang out with me these days know that I’ve been really into karaoke these past few months.
+I’ve gone at least once a week since November.
 It would take a lot to make me want to skip karaoke to do something else.

 I resisted that urge and enjoyed a lovely evening of karaoke, but the first thing I did when I got back was log on to the JLPT website.

-I contemplated crying in the dark while listening to some of The Cure CDs I brought from the US, but the feeling passed after about five minutes of reading this.
+I contemplated crying in the dark while listening to some of The Cure CDs I brought from the US.
+But the feeling passed after about five minutes of reading some mindless clickbait.

 Until then, I have to force myself to spend more time studying and less time at the grocery store.
-I go there literally everyday, looking for sales on cabbage, which incidentally goes very well with my beloved sesame dressing.
+I go there literally everyday, looking for sales on cabbage (which incidentally goes very well with my beloved sesame dressing).
 It’s ridiculous.

 The below products are Amazon Affiliate links.
 This means I receive a portion of sales from those links.
 However, don’t worry — it does not affect the price you pay for the product.